sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 ## Objectives

-This section aims to describe the omnichannel philosophy behind the HiPay Enterprise platform and how to leverage its features through our APIs.
+This document aims to describe the omnichannel philosophy behind the HiPay Enterprise platform and how to leverage its features through our APIs.
-Among other features, this document outlines the POS (point-of-sale) capabilities of the HiPay Enterprise platform.
+Among other features, the POS capabilities of the HiPay Enterprise platform are outlined hereafter.

 ## Acronyms and abbreviations

-The following acronyms and abbreviations are used in this guide.
+The following acronyms and abbreviations are used in this document.

 | Acronym   | Full name |
 |----------|-------------|